tomatolog/manticore/docs/7_command_line_tools_reference/searchd_command_reference.rst

 ``searchd`` command reference
 -----------------------------

-``searchd`` is the second of the two principle tools as part of Sphinx.
+``searchd`` is the second of the two principle tools as part of Manticore.
 ``searchd`` is the part of the system which actually handles searches;
 it functions as a server and is responsible for receiving queries, processing them and returning a dataset back to the different APIs for